MissVeronica/um-three-way-dropdowns/README.md

 2. Columns A, B, C are used in the spreadsheet

 ## Updates
-Version 2.0.0 Multiple CSV files and CSV spreadsheet column selections.
+Version 2.0.0 Multiple CSV files being cached and CSV spreadsheet column selections.

 ## Installation
 1. Install by downloading the plugin ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.